 As noted above, these funds automatically diversify your investments and adjust your risk level based on your age.
 If you put all your 401(k) contributions into a target-date fund and take no further action, you don’t need to worry about following the market or adjusting your investments over time.

-The downside is that you’ll pay somewhat higher fees for these funds than you would for other mutual funds.
+The downside is these funds charge somewhat higher fees than other mutual funds.
 So before choosing one of these funds, check to see how high its fees are and how they will affect your return.

 Another way to handle your 401(k) portfolio is through a robo-advisor.
 These are computer algorithms that set your asset allocation and choose investments for you based on your age, goals, and risk tolerance.
 They automatically rebalance your portfolio every year to keep it in line with your goals.

-Most robo-advisors deal chiefly with taxable accounts, or IRAs.
-However, there’s one service, Blooom, that focuses specifically on 401(k) investments.
+Most robo-advisors deal with a variety of investment accounts, including taxable accounts, 401(k)s, and IRAs.
+One example is Blooom.
 Just link your existing 401(k) to Blooom and answer a few questions, and it will identify the funds that are best for you.

 Paying a human financial advisor to manage your 401(k) is the priciest option.
-Investment advisors typically charge an annual fee that’s anywhere from 0.5% to 2.5% of all the assets they’re managing for you.
+Investment advisors typically charge an annual fee of around 1% of all the assets they’re managing for you.

-Pro Tip: If you need help finding a financial advisor, you can use a free service from SmartAsset.
-It asks you a few questions and then shows you several reputable advisors in your area.
+Pro tip: If you need help finding a financial advisor, you can use a free service from SmartAsset.
+It asks you a few questions and then shows you several vetted advisors in your area.

 Being in control of your investments is one of the biggest perks of a 401(k) plan as opposed to an old-fashioned pension plan.
-Yes, it means more work for you since you have to choose the funds you want and rebalance your portfolio each year.
-But it also guarantees that you can invest your own money in a way that’s right for you, not the way your employer chooses.
+Yes, it means you have to do the work of choosing the funds you want and rebalancing your portfolio each year.
+But it also guarantees that you can invest your own money in a way that fits your financial goals and priorities, not the way your employer chooses.